Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Experiments

 We then compare the 3D room models in terms of their rendered images.
-Because of the expensive running time of Text2Room~\citep{hollein2023text2room}, we only test on 12 examples for this comparison.
+Because of the expensive running time of Text2Room~\cite{hollein2023text2room}, we only test on 12 examples for this comparison.
 In this comparison, we further skip Text2light and MVDiffusion since we have compared them on panoramas.
 As the room layout is better captured with a large FOV, we render 60 perspective images of each scene with a $140^\circ$ FOV and evaluate their CS and IS scores respectively.
-Please refer to Appendix~Sec.1.4.1 for more details.
 The results of this comparison are shown in the middle of Table~\ref{tabel: comparision_mesh}.
 Our method obtains better scores on both metrics than Text2Room.

 We further evaluate the quality of the textured 3D mesh model by user studies.
-For those panorama generation methods, we utilize the depth estimation work~\citep{shen2022panoformer} to reconstruct a textured 3D room mesh.
-More details can be found in the Appendix.
 The results of the user study are shown on the right of Table~\ref{tabel: comparision_mesh}.
 Users prefer our method over others, for its clear room layout structure and furniture arrangement.